CirclepandaLab/circlepanda-docs/README.md

  <a href="https://gitter.im/CirclepandaLabs/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge"><img src="https://badges.gitter.im/CirclepandaLabs/community.svg"></a>
  </p>

 Hi!
-We're a group of small panda's looking to build useful tool that helps the developer ecology scale...
+We're a group of small panda's looking to build a useful tool that helps the developer ecology scale.
+Our goal is to change the narrative, simplifying the process while achieving optimal performance.

 ## Documentation